MicrosoftDocs/CortanaSkillsKit/docs/skills/mva71-share-skill.md

 <!-- ![Skill Access](../media/images/mva41_tada.png) -->

 >[!NOTE]
->To leave the group, a user can open the group access URL and click `Leave`.
+>To leave the group later, including after testing is complete, users can open the group access URL and click `Leave`.

 ## Step 3 - Test your published skill